 ALTA, the American Land Title Association, specifies data to be shown on surveys.
 The guidelines are determined by ALTA and ACSM, the American Congress on Surveying and Mapping.
 ALTA land surveys are made for Lenders or Title Companies and contains the data needed to issue a title or mortgage insurance.

-A land title survey was prepared by a Texas Registered Professional Land Surveyor, identifying record property lines, easements, rights-of-way, and adjacent properties for use by the title company.
+A land title survey is prepared by a Texas Registered Professional Land Surveyor, identifying record property lines, easements, rights-of-way, and adjacent properties for use by the title company.

 Land survey services are asked to produce topographic surveys for construction and architectural projects.
 The survey is primarily concerned with noting the natural features of the land itself.
 These may include hills, ravines, streams, and trees.